-To get the PR launch off the ground we developed 101 things to see and do in Essex in an effort to get families out more, have fun in the great outdoors, spot wildlife, research their family history or favourite place in Essex, get fit and healthy or learn a new skill.
+To get the launch off the ground our marketing Essex team developed 101 things to see and do in Essex in an effort to get families out more, have fun in the great outdoors, spot wildlife, research their family history or favourite place in Essex, get fit and healthy or learn a new skill.

 Explore Essex 2020 is a year-long challenge to get the people of Essex out and about enjoying their local country parks, historic venues and coastal landscapes.
 In fact, together we’ve created 101 things to see and do across the county from mountain biking in Hadleigh Park and den building in Danbury, to watching classic films at the Essex Record Office and learning a new craft or skill!

 The Cabinet Member for Environment and Climate Change Action is Councillor Simon Walsh and he says: “The New Year is a great time to make positive changes.
 We’re encouraging everyone, especially families, to discover what’s on their doorstep, get active, try new things and have fun outdoors.
 Research has proven that getting out more and being with nature is great for our wellbeing.
 Kids love jumping in muddy puddles, feeding the ducks, climbing trees and learning through play; it may be cool outside at this time of year, but wrap up warm and there are plenty of adventures to be had, so get out and about and Explore Essex.”